Updated: October 2014

 What the research tells us – and doesn’t tell us

 The physiological vs active management of the ‘third stage’ has been going on since I was a student midwife (I did a literature review on it as an assessment).
-Today I am doing it the easy way and relying Cochrane to review the studies for me (Begley, et al. 2011; Cotter, Ness & Tolosa 2010).
-In summary the reviews note that there is a ‘lack of high quality evidence’ but conclude that active management reduces the risk of haemorrhage.
+Today I am doing it the easy way and relying Cochrane to review the studies for me (Begley, et al. 2011; Westhoff, Cotter & Tolosa 2013).
+In summary, the reviews note that there is a ‘lack of high quality evidence’ but conclude that active management reduces the risk of haemorrhage.
 They also raise concerns about side effects – increased blood pressure, afterpains and vomiting (probably due to the use of syntometrine in some studies); reduced birthweight for baby (probably due to reduced blood volume following premature clamping); more women returning to hospital with bleeding (?).
 In regards to the last side effect – anecdotally midwives report greater blood loss on the post natal ward after the syntocinon or syntometrine has worn off but this is not measured in studies.

 Back to my initial title statement